helloPiers/s3indexsync-go/README.md

 This is an S3 sync tool that uploads files called ".../index.html" additionally to S3 objects with key ".../", where "..." is some prefix.

+That is: it creates S3 objects whose key *ends with a slash*.

 This is a hack which lets non-website S3 buckets with index.html pages work as expected when behind CloudFront.